 If They Won't Eat Them, Juice Them!

 I've known even the fussiest kids down handfuls of spinach when it's disguised in a juice!
 To be clear, we're not talking thick, green smoothies here - even I'd struggle with blended veg!
 A juicer extracts the juice from spinach, kale, celery etc and dumps the pulp separately.
 What you're left with is an easy-to-drink consistency.
 Add a little lemon or lime and apples or pears for sweetness and most kids will happily sip away.
 You might need to begin by adding more fruit and less veg, but over time you can reduce the sweetness and make sure they're getting plenty of vegetable vitamins.
+In as little as 3 days of drinking the juice, customers start to see cleanse results.
 Kids also love the action of using the juicer, which makes the process fun for them.

 Keep Fruit Handy